Restream/redmine_customize/README.md

 This plugin provides a number of useful features for Redmine customization.

-* This plugin enables other plugins to override UI strings with localized strings
+* This plugin enables other plugins to override the existing Redmine translations
-* The Redmine administrator can add a custom text for the 'account approval pending' notice
+* The Redmine administrator can set a custom account approval notice text and add top menu links
-* The Redmine administrator can create links to be added to the top menu
-* Users can create custom buttons and minimize sidebar blocks
+* Users can create custom buttons and collapse sidebar blocks
+* The plugin makes the selector in filters larger
-* All projects become visible in the **Jump to a project** box
+* The **Jump to a project** box has an improved design and shows all projects
 * Users can get a URL for a new issue draft
-* The plugin makes the selector in filters larger
-* When a user copies an issue, watchers of the issue are copied as well
+* When an issue is copied, watchers and related issues are copied as well
-* Quotes are now inserted directly at the cursor's position in the issue note
+* Quotes are inserted at the cursor position in the issue note
-* Users can submit an issue by pressing Cmd+Enter on the issue form page
+* Users can submit issues by pressing Command+Enter
-* The plugin shows attachment descriptions on the issue page
+* The plugin shows attached file descriptions in the issue history
-* The plugin highlights notes in the issue history when accessed by direct links
+* The plugin highlights notes accessed by direct links
 * The plugin supports and preserves the project version sharing settings

 ## Compatibility